Call to Schedule An Appointment Today!

 The liner keeps heat away from nearby combustible materials in your home — which means it’s limiting the possibility of fire.

-Your liner can also be used to correctly size a flue to make your appliances more efficient, and limit the buildup of creosote residue and carbon monoxide.
+Your liner can also be used to correctly size a flue to make your system more efficient, and limit the buildup of creosote residue and carbon monoxide.

-There are many reasons you may need to reline your chimney: your current lining may be old and deteriorating; new appliances might bring a need for a resized flue; or your historic home might have a chimney that was built without a lining at all — a dangerous situation that should be corrected as soon as possible.
+There are many reasons you may need to reline your chimney: your current lining may be old and deteriorating; new or upgraded fireboxes might bring a need for a resized flue; or your historic home might have a chimney that was built without a lining at all — a dangerous situation that should be corrected as soon as possible.

 Relining Materials and Options